jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Coevolution/Coevolution.rst

 * **Parameter Tuning**: Like other evolutionary algorithms, CEAs can be sensitive to parameter settings, demanding meticulous tuning.
 Finding the right combination of parameters that ensures efficient convergence and effective coevolutionary dynamics is a non-trivial task.
 This tuning process often requires experimentation and expertise.

-* **Convergence Concerns**: Ensuring that CEAs converge to a solution, especially in highly dynamic environments, remains a technical hurdle.
+* **Convergence Concerns**: Ensuring that CEAs converge to a solution, especially in highly dynamic (evolving) environments, remains a technical hurdle.
 Because of the interaction between different populations which can lead to complex dynamics erupting.

 Practical Challenges